 New Libertarian Nominee Gary Johnson Slams Republicans For Gay Staffer Flap.
 Former New Mexico Gov.

+“I am honored and I just want to pledge that no one will be disappointed.
+Libertarians nominate ex-Governor Gary Johnson for president.
 Don’t Forget Gary Johnson!
 How the Libertarian Could Shake Up 2012.
 The budget-busting, pro-gay marriage former governor got the Libertarian party’s nod at a Las Vegas convention this weekend.